 It holds you accountable for your own actions, and makes you bring your A-game.
 After some time of you showing you can be trusted, and family verifying you’re doing what you said you were doing, your family and friends will begin to believe that you’re taking recovery seriously.
 Once that happens, chances are they’ll back off a little and give you some breathing room.

-When family does check up on you, remember not to get mad.
+When your family does check up on you, remember not to get mad.
 It’s easy to feel like they’re not respecting you, but they’re doing it because they care and want to see you succeed, not because they want you to—or expect you too—fail.